 Cirsium discolor (Field thistle)

-SIZE AND POT INFORMATION: More details coming in May type: biennial sun needs: sun, part sun/part shade water needs: dry, average height: 6' plant spacing: 1/sq foot bloom time: August, September, October bloom color: pink
+SIZE: deep pot, slightly more than 1/2 quart type: biennial sun needs: sun, part sun/part shade water needs: dry, average height: 6' plant spacing: 1/sq foot bloom time: August, September, October bloom color: pink

 good plant companions